THE POWER OF TINY KRILL

 We at Aker BioMarine develop krill-based ingredients, rich in the omega-3 fatty acids EPA and DHA, for nutraceutical, aquaculture, and animal feed applications.

 Feeding the world’s growing population increasingly demands resource-efficient, low-carbon food production systems.
-In 2016 alone, fish farmers using our krill meal produced an additional 175 million servings of salmon — without increasing the amount of feed they used.
+In 2020 alone, fish farmers using our krill meal produced an additional 410 million extra servings of fish — without increasing the amount of feed they used.

 The Antarctic krill fishery is one of the world’s most sustainable fisheries.
 It is also notable for near-zero by-catches, fully transparent operations, and Marine Stewardship Council (MSC) certification, the highest standard for sustainable fisheries.
-In 2016, the krill fishery received an “A” rating by the Sustainable Fishery Partnership as the only reduction fishery in the world with a biomass that is rated “in very good condition."
+For six years in a row, the krill fishery has received an “A” rating by the Sustainable Fishery Partnership as the only reduction fishery in the world with a biomass that is rated “in very good condition."